 Definition.
-A function from a set
+A function

 to a set